Gastropod classification

-This overview lists proposed changes in the taxonomy of gastropods at the family level and above since 2005, when the taxonomy of the Gastropoda by Bouchet & Rocroi (2005) was published.
-In other words, these are recent updates in the way various groups of snails and slugs are classified.
+This overview lists proposed changes in the taxonomy of gastropods at the family level and above.
+There have been many changes in the way various groups of snails and slugs are classified.

 Changes in subfamilies are outlined in the respective articles about each particular family.
 Unchanged taxa are not listed here.

 In one of the largest recent changes (affecting the most species of gastropods), Klussmann-Kolb et al. (2008) showed that the traditional classification of the Euthyneura needed to be reconsidered.
 The change was subsequently made by Jörger et al. (2010), who redefined the major groups within the Heterobranchia.

 A great number of major changes have been made within the classification of the Conoidea since 2011.

-In the 2017 issue of "Malacologia" journal (available online from 4 January 2018) new much updated version of 2005 "Bouchet & Rocroi" taxonomy was published: "Revised Classification, Nomenclator and Typification of Gastropod and Monoplacophoran Families".
+Significant taxonomies

+Systems of classification are primarily of value to malacologists (people who study mollusks) and other biologists.
+Biological classification schemes are not merely a convenience, they are an attempt to show the actual phylogeny (the evolutionary relatedness) within a group of organisms.
+Thus, a taxonomy can be seen as an attempt to elucidate part of the tree of life, a phylogenetic tree.

+Gastropods are a taxonomic class of animals which consists of snails and slugs of every kind, from the land, from freshwater, and from saltwater.

+Ponder & Lindberg, 1997

+Towards a phylogeny of gastropod molluscs: an analysis using morphological characters. was published by Winston Ponder and David R. Lindberg in 1997.

+This taxonomy assigns the various Gastropods into ranked categories, such as sub-orders and families, but does not address the classification of genera or individual species.
+This classification scheme is based on the molluscs' internal and external shapes and forms, but did not take into account any analysis of their DNA or RNA.

+Ponder & Lindberg (1997) used only four families to analyze the Euthyneura.
+Further work by Dayrat & Tillier (2002) provided a great deal of detail about the relationships between within the Euthyneura.

+Ponder & Lindberg (1997) did not use Linnean taxonomical ranks in their work, but the results of their paper were widely adapted and used with Linnean taxonomical ranks by other authors.